 1. Registration with a breed club or association

-Dog and cat breeders are often referred to as ‘registered breeders’ when they are members of a breed association or club (which operates a stud book or register) or other breeder association.
+Dog and cat breeders are often referred to as ‘registered breeders’ when they are members of a breed association or club (which operates a stud book or register) or another breeder association.

 The terms ‘registered breeder’ or ‘recognised breeder’ may also be used to refer to registration with the relevant local authority.
 This varies in different jurisdictions (for example, some jurisdictions have a mandatory dog breeder register) so you should check with the relevant local authority.

-Registration with an association/club or local council does not necessarily indicate that a breeder is responsible or meets good animal welfare standards.
+Registration with an association/club or local authority does not necessarily indicate that a breeder is responsible or meets good animal welfare standards.

 RSPCA Australia advocates a compulsory legislated registration and licensing system and mandatory standards for the conduct of dog and cat breeding, without exemption.
 RSPCA Australia supports mandatory display of breeder registration/licence numbers at the point of sale and in all advertisements.